Traditional Anniversary Gifts By Year: The Meaning –

 Traditional Anniversary Gifts: Years 1-10

-Since the outset of our jewellery business, we have handcrafted jewellery made from several of the materials which symbolically represents the traditional anniversary gift by year.
+Since the outset of our jewellery business, we have handcrafted jewellery made from several of the materials which symbolically represent the traditional anniversary gift by year.
+You can click on the individual links above to find gifts specific for those anniversaries.

 It is our hope that this year, we will be going on a creative journey to seek new ideas that perhaps may lead us into gifts of the future.